Mahanandi

 Serve hot with ghee and rice for a great satisfying meal.

-Pickle, Rice, Spinach-Garlic Dal and Ghee - ready for a homely meal
+Pickle, Rice, Spinach-Garlic Dal and Ghee – Meal Today

 Toor Dal (Kandi Pappu)